-Welcome to Metropolitan Community College (MCC).
-Last year MCC celebrated its 90th year of service to students throughout the Kansas City area.
-Our growth is an amazing story.
-In 1915, 234 students enrolled in the new college, located in downtown Kansas City.
-Now more than 43,000 students a year attend five campuses spread across four counties, making MCC the largest institution of higher education in Kansas City.
-In its long tradition of excellence the Metropolitan Community College district has brought opportunity to hundreds of thousands of people and has made an enormous cultural and economic impact on the Kansas City area community.
+Welcome to the Metropolitan Community College (MCC).
+MCC began in 1915 located in one building in downtown Kansas City.
+Now more than 43,000 students a year attend five colleges spread across four counties, making MCC the largest institution of higher education in Kansas City.
+In its long tradition of excellence the Metropolitan Community College has brought opportunity to hundreds of thousands of people and has made an enormous cultural and economic impact on the Kansas City community.

-In the last decade MCC has continued to develop programs that provide exciting opportunities for students.
-In addition to our transfer curriculum, which enables students to complete the first two years of college, we provide many special programs to students throughout the Kansas City metroplex.
-MCC-Blue River's public safety training institute, MCC-Longview's automotive program, MCC-Maple Woods' veterinary technology program, and MCC-Penn Valley's Francis Child Development Center and its nursing and allied health programs are recognized throughout Kansas City and the Midwest as centers of excellence that provide training for our students and service that is crucial to our community.
-MCC-Business & Technology campus is a key factor in economic and workforce development and technical training throughout the Kansas City area.
+Throughout the first decade of the 21st century MCC has continued to develop programs that offer students many exciting opportunities.
+In addition to our transfer curriculum, which enables students to complete the first two years of college, we provide many special programs to people throughout the Kansas City metroplex.
+Blue

+River's Public Safety Training Institute, Longview's automotive program, Maple Woods' veterinary technology program, and Penn Valley's Francis Child Development Center and its nursing and allied health programs are recognized in Kansas City and the Midwest as centers of excellence that provide training for our students and service that is crucial to our community.
+MCC's Business & Technology campus is a key factor in economic and workforce development and technical training throughout the Kansas City area.

 MCC has long believed in providing the highest quality education possible.
-We offer an up-to-date curriculum taught by highly qualified faculty who are dedicated to teaching.
-We value the diversity of our students, programs and services; we work to stay on the cutting edge of class-room technology; and we maintain a supportive and caring learner-centered environment.
-We also continue to develop important relationships with our community partners.
-Our Vision Campaign, one of many partnerships with the Kansas City community, has raised over seven million dollars, much of which is used to support scholarships for students.
+Our curriculum and programs prepare students for a highly competitive global economy.
+Our distinguished faculty value the diversity of our students and maintain a supportive and caring learner-centered environment.
+MCC also continues to develop important relationships with our community partners.
+The Vision Campaign, one of many partnerships with the Kansas City community, has raised over \$8 million, much of which is used to support scholarships for students.

-MCC will continue to make a difference in the community by working to ensure the success of each student.
-We look forward to working with each of you this year.
+MCC will continue to make a difference in the community by making every effort to ensure the success of our students.
+We look forward to working with each one of you this year.

-Jackie Snyder Jacqueline I. Snyder
+Jacqueline I. Snyder